clemsos/writings/_quora/2015-12-21-In-Shenzhen-China-is-the-Baoan-area-safe-for-tourists.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to In Shenzhen, China, is the Bao\'an area safe for tourists? - Quora
+    In Shenzhen, China, is the Bao\'an area safe for tourists? - Quora
 ---